cdpeters/cfb-analysis/README.md

 The roster data is collected manually and contained within three separate Excel files, one for each of the three universities analyzed.
 Each sheet within the file contains the roster for a given season (indicated by the sheet name).
-The Excel files are located in the [`data/datasets/`](https://github.com/cdpeters/cfb-analysis/tree/main/data/datasets) folder of the repo.
+The dynasty mode of CFB 25 starts in the 2024 season, but data was only collected for the 2029 and 2030 seasons.
+The Excel files are located in the [`data/datasets/`](https://github.com/cdpeters/cfb-analysis/tree/main/data/datasets) folder.

 ### **Notebooks**
-The relevant `marimo` notebooks can be found in the [`notebooks/`](https://github.com/cdpeters/cfb-analysis/tree/main/notebooks) folder of the repo.
-The primary analysis notebook that the web app is also derived from is [`roster_analysis.py`](https://github.com/cdpeters/cfb-analysis/blob/main/notebooks/roster_analysis.py).
+The relevant `marimo` notebooks can be found in the [`notebooks/`](https://github.com/cdpeters/cfb-analysis/tree/main/notebooks) folder.
+The primary analysis notebook that the web app is derived from is [`roster_analysis.py`](https://github.com/cdpeters/cfb-analysis/blob/main/notebooks/roster_analysis.py).

 There is an additional analysis notebook, [`roster_comparison.py`](https://github.com/cdpeters/cfb-analysis/blob/main/notebooks/roster_comparison.py), that aims to compare the three rosters of a given season directly but is currently a work in progress.

+Lastly, the notebook
+[`players_leaving.py`](https://github.com/cdpeters/cfb-analysis/blob/main/notebooks/players_leaving.py)
-Lastly, the notebook [`players_leaving.py`](https://github.com/cdpeters/cfb-analysis/blob/main/notebooks/players_leaving.py) is for updating the roster files with a new sheet for the next season with the seniors removed and the class standing for each player advanced by one year (freshman to sophomore, sophomore to junior, etc.). `utilities.py` is a supporting file for `players_leaving.py`.
+is used for updating the roster files with a new sheet for the next season with seniors removed and class standing for each player advanced by one year (freshman to sophomore, sophomore to junior, etc.). `utilities.py` is a supporting file for `players_leaving.py`.